rescrv/blue/scrunch/README.md

 =======

 Scrunch provides full-text-searching compression.
-This is a modified implementation of "High-Order Entropy-Compressed Text Indexes" by Grossi, Gupta, and Viter
+This is a modified implementation of "High-Order Entropy-Compressed Text Indexes" by Grossi, Gupta, and Viter.

 Status
 ------